 Most web users prefer to keep their browsing history secret and private - from their loved ones and colleagues, and from the advertising companies that would seek to make money from their digital interests.
-Whether you've been researching a gift and don't want to spoil the surprise, seeking medical advice, applying for jobs or looking at adult websites online, it would be entirely reasonable to want to keep that information to yourself.
+Whether you've been researching a gift online and don't want to spoil the surprise, seeking medical advice, applying for jobs or looking at adult websites, it would be entirely reasonable to want to keep that information to yourself.

 What you could do is delete your history at the end of every browsing session - but there's a more sophisticated solution.
 In this feature we're going to show you how to turn on and use private browsing on your iPhone or iPad, as well as explaining why using an 'incognito mode' makes sense.

 Who can see your browsing history?

 Under normal circumstances, browsing the web on your phone or tablet leaves a trail - of the sites you've visited and the searches you've run.
 If someone borrows your phone and checks the history (by opening the bookmarks and then tapping the clock icon at the top right) they'll see all the things you've been looking at recently.

 That might not sound too scary: what sort of a monster checks the history on a borrowed phone?
 But it's a bit more complicated than that.

 You've also got to take autocomplete into consideration.
 If your friend innocently starts typing a website into Safari's bar and it happens to share an opening few letters with an adult site you frequent, it may offer to complete the URL, leading to embarrassment.
 The following is an example that would only be embarrassing if you were ashamed of your interest in cricket:

 These revelations don't even have to take place on the device that you did the browsing on, because Safari (the default browser on iPhone) syncs bookmarks and data about frequently visited sites between devices, including Macs.
 You could look at something on your phone, then have it pop up as an autocomplete suggestion on the family iMac, if they're logged into the same accounts.